AElfProject/AElf/docs/resources/smart-contract-apis/election.md

 The Election contract is essentially used for voting for Block Producers.

-## **an Election for choosing Block Producers**:
+## **AnnounceElection**:

-To be a Block Producer, user should register to be a candidate first.
-Besides, as a candidate, the user should pay some ELF as a deposit.
-If the data center is not full, the user will be added in automatically and get one weight(10 weight limited)for sharing bonus in the future.
+To be a block producer, a user should first register to be a candidate and lock some ELF as a deposit.
+If the data center is not full, the user will be added in automatically and get one weight (10 weight limited) for sharing bonus in the future.

 ```Protobuf
 rpc AnnounceElection (google.protobuf.Empty) returns (google.protobuf.Empty) {}